 Mannitol BP Pyrogen Free

-Sucralose is a non-nutritive sweetener.
-The majority of ingested sucralose is not broken down by the body, so it is noncaloric.
-In the European Union, it is also known under the E number E955.
-Sucralose is about 320 to 1,000 times sweeter than sucrose, three times as sweet as aspartame and twice as sweet as saccharin
+Sucralose is a non-nutritive sweetener, majority of which is not broken down by the body, so it is noncaloric.
+It is called under the E number E955 in the European Union.
+Sucralose is around 320 to 1,000 times sweeter than sucrose.
+It is more sweeter in comparison to aspartame and saccharin.